 Chile has been reviewing its legislation relating to cross-border digital sales for some time.
 Back in June 2018, Chile’s then Finance Minister Felipe Larraín Bascuñán revealed his government's plans.
-“We are looking at other ways to apply tax, perhaps charge a transaction fee,” Minister Larrain is quoted by Reuters.
+“We are looking at other ways to apply tax, perhaps charge a transaction fee,” Larraín Bascuñán was quoted by Reuters.
 “Initial estimates suggest that collecting taxes from the digital economy and digital commerce could bring in several hundred million dollars.”

 In July 2018 Colombia published a law confirming the liability for foreign suppliers to register, collect, and remit VAT at 19% for sales to individuals in Colombia.